Experian

-Experian is a multinational data analytics and consumer credit reporting company headquartered in Dublin, Ireland.
-Experian collects and aggregates information on over 1 billion people and businesses including 235 million individual U.S. consumers and more than 25 million U.S. businesses.
+Experian plc is a multinational data broker and consumer credit reporting company headquartered in Dublin, Ireland.

-The company operates in 37 countries with offices in Brazil, the United Kingdom, and the United States.
-The company employs approximately 17,000 people and had a reported revenue of US$5.18 billion for the fiscal year ended in March 2020.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
 Experian is a partner in USPS address validation.
-It is one of the "Big Three" credit-reporting agencies, alongside TransUnion and Equifax.
+It is one of the "Big Three" alongside TransUnion and Equifax.

 In addition to its credit services, Experian also sells decision analytic and marketing assistance to businesses, including individual fingerprinting and targeting.
-Its consumer services include online access to credit history and products meant to protect from fraud and identity theft.
 Like all credit reporting agencies, the company is required by U.S. law to provide consumers with one free credit report every year.

 History

-The company has its origins in Credit Data Corporation, a business which was acquired by TRW Inc. in 1968, and subsequently renamed TRW Information Systems and Services Inc.
+The company has its origins in Credit Data Corporation, a business which was acquired by TRW Inc. in 1968, and subsequently renamed TRW Information Services.

 In November 1996, TRW sold the unit, as Experian, to Bain Capital and Thomas H. Lee Partners.
 Just one month later, the two firms sold Experian to The Great Universal Stores Limited in Manchester, England, a retail conglomerate with millions of customers paying for goods on credit (later renamed GUS).
 GUS merged its own credit-information business, CCN, which at the time was the largest credit-service company in the UK, into Experian.

 In October 2006, Experian was demerged from GUS and listed on the London Stock Exchange.

 In August 2005, Experian accepted a settlement with the Federal Trade Commission (FTC) over charges that Experian had violated a previous settlement with the FTC.
 The FTC alleged that ads for the "free credit report" did not adequately disclose that Experian customers would automatically be enrolled in Experian's $79.95 credit-monitoring program.

 In January 2008, Experian announced that it would cut more than 200 jobs at its Nottingham office.

 Experian shut down its Canadian operations on 14 April 2009.

 In March 2017, the U.S. Consumer Financial Protection Bureau fined Experian $3 million for providing invalid credit scores to consumers.

 In October 2017, Experian acquired Clarity Services, a credit bureau specialising in alternative consumer data.

+In October 2024, Experian agreed to acquire Brazilian digital fraud prevention provider ClearSale for $350 million.

+In October 2025, Experian shut down its Dutch operations after receiving a €2.7 million fine from the Dutch Data Protection Authority for illegally processing credit reference data on Dutch consumers.